C2C CTF Writeups

 - Path Traversal: The

 process_getandprocess_putfunctions useopen(path.c_str(), ...)directly with user input.
-A path like../../../../proc/self/mapsis valid. - Unsafe Memory Handling: The server runs with permissions that allow writing to
+This allows accessing arbitrary files like../../../../proc/self/maps. - Unsafe Memory Handling: The server runs with permissions that allow writing to

 - ASLR Bypass: Send a GET request for